itsarvindhere/binary-tree/000. TakeUForward Tree Playlist - NOTES/026. Requirements needed to construct a Unique Binary Tree/Notes.md

 So, the conclusion is that, if we are given a Pre-Order and Post-Order traversal of a Binary Tree, we cannot create a unique Binary Tree from that.
 There can be multiple trees that have the same Pre-Order and Post-Order traversal result.

-# WHAT IS WE ARE GIVEN THE IN-ORDER & PRE-ORDER TRAVERSALS OF A TREE?
+# WHAT IF WE ARE GIVEN THE IN-ORDER & PRE-ORDER TRAVERSALS OF A TREE?

 Now, let's consider the case where we have In-Order and Pre-Order traversals of a Tree given to us.
 Can we create a unique Binary Tree from that data?